tidymodels/infer/tests/testthat/_snaps/specify.md

     Code
       specify(mtcars_df, formula = "vs", success = 1)
     Condition
-      Error:
+      Error in `specify()`:
       !
 The first unnamed argument must be a formula.
-      * You passed in 'character'.
-      * Did you forget to name one or more arguments?
+You passed in 'character'.
+Did you forget to name one or more arguments?

 ---

     Code
       specify(mtcars, am, success = "1")
     Condition
-      Error:
+      Error in `specify()`:
       !
 The argument you passed in for the formula does not exist.
       * Were you trying to pass in an unquoted column name?
       * Did you forget to name one or more arguments?